Many cat owners don’t realize that hiding can be a very important and concerning sign in cats.

 - Digestive obstruction

 So you can see there is a serious reason to pay attention to “hiding” cats.
-Some causes need immediate attention and all need attention in order to ensure your cat's comfort.
+Some causes need immediate attention, and all need attention in order to ensure your cat's comfort and quality of life.